-The cost model for NEC17 comprises of 379 small rural hospitals, four less than the 384 hospitals in NEC16.
-The 12 major city, 16 specialist psychiatric and 1 other hospital that are block funded on a separate basis.
-The NEC17 model remains largely unchanged from NEC16, comprising of the following key features:
+The cost model for NEC18 comprises of 378 small rural hospitals, one less than the 379 hospitals in NEC17.
+The 12 major city, 19 specialist psychiatric and 1 other hospital that are block funded on a separate basis.
+The NEC18 model remains largely unchanged from NEC17, comprising of the following key features:

-- a.
-Eight size groups:
+- Eight size groups:

 - Group 0: Less than \$0.5 million

 - Group A: 0 259.9 NWAU

 - Group B: 260 459.9 NWAU

 - Group C: 460 659.9 NWAU

-- Group D: 660 1049.9 NWAU
+- o Group D: 660 1049.9 NWAU

 - Group E: 1050 1699.9 NWAU

-- Group F: 1070 2499.9 NWAU
+- o Group F: 1700 2499.9 NWAU

 - Group G: 2500 3500.0 NWAU

-- b.
-Two locality groups:
+- Two locality groups:

-- Region 1: Inner regional, outer regional, remote.
+- Region 1: Inner regional, outer regional, remote;

 - Region 2: Very remote.

-- c.
-Three hospital type groups:
+- Three hospital type groups for establishments in Region 1:

-- Type A: Hospitals with more than 30 NWAUs of either surgical or obstetric episodes.
+- o Type A: Hospitals with more than 30 NWAUs of either surgical or obstetric episodes;

-- Type B: Hospitals not in Type A that have more than 40 per cent of their total NWAU as admitted activity.
+- Type B: Hospitals not in Type A that have more than 40 percent of their total NWAU as admitted activity, and which have a size group greater than Group B and expenditure greater than \$0.5m;

 - Type C: Other hospitals in Region 1, but not in Types A or B.

-- d.
-Using regression analysis to determine the cost weights.
+- Using regression analysis to determine the cost weights.

 8.2.
-ANALYSIS OF COSTS
+Analysis of costs

-The approach underpinning IHPA's data preparation process for NEC17 has been updated in line with the 2014-15 National Public Hospital Establishment Dataset (NPHED) update.
-It involves:
+The approach underpinning IHPA's data preparation process was updated for NEC17 in line with the 2014-15 National Public Hospital Establishment Dataset (NPHED) update.
+The methodology has been maintained for NEC18 and involves:

-- a.
-Extraction of activity data from the IHPA ABF DSS for each block funded hospital and conversion of that data into in-scope NWAUs. - b.
+Extraction of activity data from the IHPA ABF DSS for each block funded hospital and conversion of that data into in-scope NWAUs; b.
 Extraction of in-scope establishment expenditure data from the NPHED.

-The establishment data required to populate the 2014-15 cost model table are:
+The establishment data required to populate the 2015-16 cost model table are:

-- a.
-Latest 3-year average of admitted acute and total in-scope NWAU per annum (2012-13 to 2014-15). - b.
-Total in-scope establishment expenditure in 2014-15. - c.
-Latest 3-year average NWAU assigned to surgical and obstetric delivery DRGs.
+- Latest 3-year average of admitted acute and total in-scope NWAU per annum (2013-14 to 2015-16); - Total in-scope establishment expenditure in 2015-16; - Latest 3-year average NWAU assigned to surgical and obstetric delivery DRGs.

-The first step is to check the eligibility of hospitals for block funding by ensuring that the latest three-year average of total NWAU is less than 3,500 NWAU per annum for rural hospitals and the admitted acute activity for city hospitals is less than 1,800 NWAU per annum.
+The eligibility of hospitals for block funding is determined by ensuring that the latest three-year average of total NWAU is less than 3,500 NWAU per annum for rural hospitals and the admitted acute activity for city hospitals is less than 1,800 NWAU per annum.

-The NWAU activity measure is calculated first and then the best estimate of 2014-15 in-scope expenditure is derived, as set out below.
-A guide to the process used to prepare data for NEC17 is set out in Appendix E.
+The NWAU activity measure is calculated first and then the best estimate of 2015-16 in-scope expenditure is derived, as set out below.
+A guide to the process used to prepare data for NEC18 is set out in Appendix E.